wp-plugins/slideshow-satellite/readme.txt

 Yes you can, but you have to have the Premium Edition

 = What if I only want captions on some of my pages
-Set your default captions to off; for any slideshow you put on your page use `[satellite caption="on"]`
+Set your default captions to off; for any slideshow you put on your page use `[satellite caption=on]` - Captions can also be set at the Gallery level

-= What if my configuration isn't showing up? =
-You're most likely not running PHP5.
-Talk to your host to upgrade or switch your hosting provider.
-PHP5 is eleventy years old.

 = How do I find the numbers to exclude (or include)? = Not as easy as it used to be!
 Go into the Media Library.
 Choose an image you want to exclude and click on it and notice your address bar: "/wp-admin/media.php?action=edit&attachment_id=353".
 Therefore, `[satellite exclude=353]`

 = What sizes can my thumbnails be? =
 For Wordpress Image Gallery the max is 100, for the Custom Galleries the max is 150 pixels.
 The thumbnail must be at least 10 pixels.

+= How do I show multiple galleries on a single page in a tabbed view? = If you have the premium edition and multiple custom galleries setup do this `[satellite gallery=5,3,4,8]` and they will display in that order

+= The slideshow loads a little funky, I fear it's the theme = With premium edition, you can load the plugin after the theme loads by using the splash screen `[satellite gallery=2 splash=on]`

+=

 Premium Questions